 Injuries from commercial truck accidents can vary, but because of the size and weight of these trucks.
 Many times they will cause severe injuries to the private passenger vehicle since they are neither as large nor weigh as much as the truck.
 Injuries may go unseen like internal bleeding or a brain injury, which could result in death.
 If death does occur then the family of the deceased person may file a wrongful death claim.
 Some other common Personal injuries are:

 Common Types of Vehicles in Truck Accidents

-Truck accidents do not just involve semi trucks, they could be any commercial shipping company or any truck that carries items from one place to another.
-Here are some of the different types of commercial vehicles and trucks that are considered to be a truck accident:
+Truck accidents do not just involve semi-trucks, they could be any commercial shipping company or any truck that carries items from one place to another.
+Here are some of the different types of commercial vehicles and trucks that are considered to be a truck accidents: